-NORM requirements are only applicable at facilities and locations at risk of NORM containing or NORM contaminated equipment meeting regulatory thresholds for NORM radiation levels.
+NORM requirements are only applicable at facilities and locations at risk of NORM containing or NORM containing thresholds for NORM radiation levels.

-NORM surveys may in some cases be required and conducted to rule out the risk of NORM contamination (e.g., initial surveys in new operations or as part of the acquisition, transfer, decommissioning or disposal of used processing or storage equipment).
+• NORM surveys may in some cases be required and conducted to rule out the risk of NORM contamination (e.g., initial surveys in new operations or as part of the acquisition, transfer, decommissioning or disposal of used processing or storage equipment).